 Results and Discussion

 Table 1 shows the various parameters considered in the determination of responses of seven cowpea varieties to C. maculatus infestation.
 Adult mortality of C. maculatus was not significantly different (p>0.05) among the varieties.
 Table 1 shows significant differences in the number of seeds damaged among the varieties, with a higher number of seeds damaged in IFE-98-12 than in ‘Milk’.
-This indicates that the local variety (Milk) could be visually rated as less susceptible when compared to IFE-98-12 which was highly susceptible to the seed beetle attack.
+This indicates that the local variety (‘Milk’) could be visually rated as less susceptible when compared to IFE-98-12 which was highly susceptible to the seed beetle attack.
 It was observed that there was no significant difference in the percentage seed weight loss in IT96-660 and IFE-98-12.
 There was a significant difference (p<0.05) in the percentage seed weight loss among the varieties, namely IT96-660 had the highest percentage of seed weight loss (13.6) while ‘Milk’ had the lowest percentage seed weight loss (3.7).
 The percentage seed weight loss in IT96-660 was significantly different (p<0.05) from the percentage weight loss in IT89K-568-18, IT89K-288 and ‘Milk’.
 However, IFE-98-12 also had the highest number of damaged seeds and consequently the highest susceptibility index.

 There was a significant difference (p<0.05) in the mean number of eggs laid on the seeds of ‘Drum’ (34.7) when compared to other varieties (6.7 to 18.3).